Urania (journal)

-Urania was a privately circulated feminist gender studies journal, published between 1916 and 1940.
-Editors included Eva Gore-Booth, Esther Roper, Irene Clyde, Dorothy Cornish, and Jessey Wade.
-It was published bimonthly from 1916 to 1920, then triannually due to high costs.
+Urania was a privately circulated feminist journal published from 1916 to 1940.
+Its editors included Eva Gore-Booth, Esther Roper, Irene Clyde, Dorothy Cornish and Jessey Wade.
+The journal was published bimonthly from 1916 to 1920 and later three times a year because of printing costs.
+It opposed fixed gender categories and printed material on feminism, same-sex relationships, sex reform and gender variance.

 Background

-Many of the editors of the journal were connected through the Aëthnic Union, a short-lived radical feminist group formed in 1911.
+Several of the journal's editors were connected with the Aethnic Union, a radical feminist group formed in 1911.